Back to Skyward

 Assign a mentor: Mentors are the cornerstone of a finely built onboarding program.
 The advantages are hard to ignore: increased job satisfaction, improved student achievement, and growth in both the mentor and mentee.
 From Good to Great, a study from the Center on Great Teachers and Leaders, identified access to a mentor as one of the most important early experiences of eventual National and State Teachers of the Year.

-Now partway through my onboarding process, I am confident that Skyward won’t throw me in the deep end without a life preserver.
-I have the tools, information, and support I need to do my work or to find help when I need it.
-Above all else, I feel welcomed and wanted – what’s more motivating than that?
+Every new hire wants to be sure that they won’t be thrown in the deep end without a life preserver.
+Strong mentorship lets them be sure they have the tools, information, and support they need to do the work or to find help when they need it.
+Above all else, they will feel welcomed and wanted–what’s more motivating than that?

 No employee should be left to navigate the waters of a new job alone.
 Take good care of your new talent during this critical time, and you’ll benefit from improved job satisfaction, greater employee retention, and a more positive culture in your school community.